pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/google-cloud-platform.md

       - If you are planning to install Pachyderm UI.
 Read our [Console deployment](../console/) instructions.
 Note that, unless your deployment is `LOCAL` (i.e., on a local machine for development only, for example, on Minikube or Docker Desktop), the deployment of Console requires, at a minimum, the set up on an Ingress.

 !!!
 Attention
-    We are now shipping Pachyderm with an **optional embedded proxy ([Envoy](https://www.envoyproxy.io/))** allowing your cluster to expose one single port to the Internet.
+    We are now shipping Pachyderm with an **optional embedded proxy** allowing your cluster to expose one single port externally.
+This deployment setup is optional.

-    The deployment with Envoy is **optional**.
-If you choose to deploy with Envoy, check out our new recommended architecture and [deployment instructions](../envoy/).
+    If you choose to deploy Pachyderm with a Proxy, check out our new recommended architecture and [deployment instructions](../deploy-w-proxy/).

 The following section walks you through deploying a Pachyderm cluster on [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/){target=_blank} (GKE).